 When you hear someone say “I believe the word of God!” or “The word of God is true!” what do you think of?
 Well, you probably think of scripture, right?
 And that’s probably all you think of.
 Just scripture.
 I would say almost the entire church today hears the term “the word of God.” and only thinks of scripture.

 Nothing wrong with that though, right?

-Before I say too much, let me say that we at Harvest Church believe wholeheartedly that scripture was written by God, through men that He inspired.
+Before I say too much, let me say that we at Reform Church believe wholeheartedly that scripture was written by God, through men that He inspired.
 Scripture is the word of God written through the apostles and prophets.
 Now that we’ve cleared that up, let’s proceed:

 Notice this: The term “the word of God” or “God said…” is CONSTANTLY used in the Bible.
 God spoke to Abraham.
 God spoke to Moses.
 God spoke to Elijah.
 God spoke to Daniel.
 God spoke to Peter and Paul.
 And yet, MOST of the men in the Bible who heard from God, DID NOT OWN A BIBLE.
 Think Noah, Enoch, Abraham, Joseph, Moses, and all the prophets who actually wrote the Bible.
 Either they lived before the Bible was ever written, they lived while the Bible was still being written, or they lived before anyone ever compiled it, bound it in leather, and handed it out to people.
 Most believers in the Bible did not own a Bible.

 And as you can see from Hebrews 11, these are people of faith.
 And faith only comes by hearing the word of God (Rom.
 10:17).
 So we’ve got a Bible full of people who had faith, and therefore we know had the word of God, yet without any Bibles.
 Hmmm…